Nikunj-Gupta/FitWit/README.md

 ### Acknowledgements

-* [Prof. Sujit Kumar Chakrabarti][profskc] for guiding us and giving us an opportunity to learn a lot from such a project.
+* Prof. Dinesh Babu J. for guiding us and giving us an opportunity to learn a lot from such a project.
-* My seniors for giving useful tips and ideas for successfully completing our project.

 ### Development